5T33Z0/OC-Little-Translated/Content/11_Graphics/README.md

 # Graphics

-A collection of graphics-related fixes, patches, and workarounds for common macOS issues on OpenCore systems.
+A collection of graphics-related fixes, patches, and workarounds for common issues when running macOS on Wintel Systems.
 Entries focus on solving specific problems rather than providing full configuration guides.

 **TABLE of CONTENTS**